mowito/robot_follower_node/README.md

 # Description
-This is package devloped by Mowito company. it is aimed at making robot follow command given at real time.<br/> Controller : Maxl (devloped at Mowito)<br/>
+This is package devloped by Mowito company.
+<br/>It is aimed at making robot follow command given at real time.<br/>
+Controller : Maxl (devloped at Mowito)<br/>
 planner : NavfnPlanner (devloped at Mowito)
 ### input